GoHypernet/hypernet-protocol/digital-payments.md

 from the particulars of Layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider SDK.

-## Key Concepts

-All functionality related to the Hypernet Protocol can be access via the use of the [Hypernet Core](/packages/hypernet-core) package.
+All functionality related to the Hypernet Protocol can be accessed via the use of the [Hypernet Core](/packages/hypernet-core) package.
-This section discuess a few key concepts of how payments are implemented in the Hypernet Protocol.
+This section discusses a few key concepts of how payments are implemented in the Hypernet Protocol.

-### Nomenclature and Definitions
+## Definitions & Key Terms

+### **Layer 1**

-* *Layer 1*: Alternative name for the base-layer consensus network (i.e. a blockchain or DAG network (directed acyclic graph))
+This is an alternative name for the base-layer consensus network (i.e. a blockchain or DAG network (directed acyclic graph)).

+### **Layer 2**

-* *Layer 2*: Colloquial term for any technology that inherently derives its security from a Layer 1 network.
+Colloquial term for any technology that inherently derives its security from a Layer 1 network.
 Typically, Layer 2 technologies are designed to circumvent the throughput limitations of the Layer 1 network they are secured against and therefor are ofter referred to as off-chain scaling techniques.

+### **Payment Channel**

-* *Payment Channel*: A layer 2 technique designed specifically for scaling trustless value transfers without having to submit transactions directly to a layer 1 network.
+A layer 2 technique designed specifically for scaling trustless value transfers without having to submit transactions directly to a layer 1 network.

+### **Gateways**

+A *third-party* component built on top of the Hypernet Protocol primitives that manages Payment Channels and processes payments.

-### Hypernet Core as a _Serverless_ Payment Infrastructure Protocol
+## Hypernet Core as a _Serverless_ Payment Infrastructure Protocol

 Most payment protocols require highly available centralized server infrastructure.
 For example, Visa processes credit card transactions via [mainframes](https://en.wikipedia.org/wiki/Mainframe_computer#Characteristics); Stripe processes payments in their cloud.